About our music

 Languages: Danish, Occitan, Slovak

-Author: unkown (Occitan folk song Ai vist lo lop), Denisa Kašpar Jesenská (Slovak translation)
+Author: Unkown (Occitan folk song Ai vist lo lop), Denisa Kašpar Jesenská (Slovak translation)

 15. ZÁZNAMKA